flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/failures.md

 - Entire systems
 - or all at once.

-Only a specified number of failures randomly picked in this set will be triggered by the generator.
+Only a specified number of failures, randomly picked from this set, will be triggered by the generator.

 !!! tip ""
     You can create several failure generators of the same type so that specific failures may happen at specific conditions different to other sets of failures.